 Entrance into a post secondary institution is a fun and exciting time in your student’s life.
 The experience gained by living on their own as they transition into a professional career is extremely important.
 Involvement through campus also provides educational life experiences that cannot be taught in a classroom.
 North Dakota State University offers many avenues for students to transition into college life by getting involved in the university and general community, while promoting academic success.

-North Dakota State University’s Greek Life can be one of the best decisions a student can make when at campus.
+North Dakota State University’s Fraternity & Sorority Life can be one of the best decisions a student can make when at campus.
 The Greek students have access to many leadership, educational, and community service opportunities that will help shape your student into a well-rounded, successful and capable individual upon graduation.
-The NDSU Greek Community has sustained a reputation for producing quality intellectuals who are experienced leaders.
+The NDSU Fraternity & Sorority Life Community has sustained a reputation for producing quality intellectuals who are experienced leaders.
 Following is an introduction into the Greek Life community here at NDSU.
-If you have further questions or concerns, please contact the Coordinator of Greek Life or Student Activities Office.
+If you have further questions or concerns, please contact the Assistant Director of Fraternity & Sorority Life or the Student Activities Office.

 North Dakota State University has a zero tolerance policy regarding hazing.
 Hazing includes any activity that subjects both Greek and non-affiliate students to harassment, ridicule, intimidation, physical exhaustion, abuse, or mental distress.
 No chapter represented at NDSU incorporates the previous activities in their mission statements.
 Hazing has never been a corner stone for the foundation of any Greek organization.
-If you believe an incident of hazing has occurred, or you have any concerns regarding hazing, please contact the Coordinator of Greek Life.
+If you believe an incident of hazing has occurred, or you have any concerns regarding hazing, please contact the Assistant Director of Fraternity & Sorority Life.

 Like most organizations students are involved in, there are financial obligations when joining and participating in a Greek organization.
 The fees are usually assessed bi-yearly, and are used for ongoing organizational maintenance along with room and board (if applicable).
 Each individual chapter has different financial responsibilities.
 Most chapters have a higher fee for those in the new member process and initiation phase of their membership.
 Specific financial information may be obtained by contacting the local chapters.
 Lastly, residing in a chapter house is comparable, financially speaking, to living in a residence hall, which tends to be cheaper than apartment living.

-The benefits of Greek Life are far reaching, and can last beyond the collegiate years.
+The benefits of Fraternity & Sorority Life are far reaching, and can last beyond the collegiate years.